AFTIA/aemcs-wknd-forms/README.md

 ![Build Status](https://github.com/AFTIA/aemcs-wknd-forms/workflows/Build%20and%20Test/badge.svg)
-# AEM As A Cloud Service
+# AEM as a Cloud Service WKND Forms Project

 This is a project template for AEM As A Cloud Service application.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
 You can also find a WKND Demo form as a starting point to developing forms in AEMaacs.